markdingo/trustydns/README.md

 This invocation causes `trustydns-proxy` to redirect all queries for the search/domains in `/etc/resolv.conf` as well as the domains "example.net" and "168.192.in-addr.arpa" to the resolvers specified in /etc/resolv.conf.
-All other queries are sent via DoH queries to the servers on the command line.
+All other queries are forwarded to the DoH servers on the command line.
 Redirection to local resolvers also includes all sub-domains of the specified domains.

 **WARNING:** Make very sure that the proxy listen address is not included in the nominated resolv.conf file otherwise redirected queries will cause an unpleasant query loop.